antoniocaruso/solar_energy_calculator/README.md

 - Numpy, scipy, and matplotlib.
 It's probably best to use a system package manager or a distribution like [Anaconda](https://www.continuum.io/downloads) to set these up
 - [OpenMDAO 1.0](http://openmdao.org/) or greater: `pip install openmdao` or clone and install from Github
 - [Click](http://click.pocoo.org/5/): Used to build the command-line interface application,  `pip install click`
+- IPython can be used to run the notebook version of the application
 - A small test file can be run to verify that everything is set up: `cd lib; python test_run.py`

-Summary of end-user application, `run.py`
+Summary of end-user application
 ---------------------
 This application is a command-line interface to the simple model in `basic.py`.
 It produces a visualization of the performance of a photovoltaic energy collection and storage system over the course of one year of operation on an hour-by-hour basis, based on a variety of parameters: